MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-pie-chart-to-your-report-report-builder.md

 Pie and doughnut charts display data as a proportion of the whole.
 They have no axes.
 When you add a numeric field to a pie chart, the chart calculates the percentage of each value to the total.

-This illustration shows the pie chart you will create.
+This illustration shows the pie chart you create in this tutorial.

 :::image type="content" source="../reporting-services/media/report-builder-pie-chart-final.png" alt-text="Screenshot of the report builder pie chart.":::

 If there are too many data points on a pie chart, your data point labels might be too crowded to read.
-In that case, consider combining a number of small slices into one larger slice.
+In that case, consider combining many small slices into one larger slice.
 Pie charts are more readable when you have aggregated your data into a few data points.

 > [!NOTE]
 > In this tutorial, the steps for the wizard are consolidated into two procedures.
 For step-by-step instructions about how to browse to a report server, add a data source, and add a dataset, see the first tutorial in this series: [Tutorial: Create a basic table report &#40;Report Builder&#41;](../reporting-services/tutorial-creating-a-basic-table-report-report-builder.md).